jemin777/RAI/README.md

  "We should safegaurd our lives from evil powers and dangers at computer field"
  - Wilmix Jemin j.

- Note : Even Elonmusk,So many righteous people also dislike Artificial Intellignece..
+ Note : Even So many righteous people also dislike Artificial Intellignece..